AlveenaKhan784784/AlveenaKhan_DataAnalyticsPortfolio./README.md

 ## About Me

-I am a Mathematics major with a strong interest in both Data Science and Data Analytics.
+I am a Mathematics major final year student with a strong interest in both Data Science and Data Analytics.
 With a foundation in statistical analysis and programming, I leverage data to generate insights and build predictive models.
 My portfolio showcases diverse projects ranging from exploratory data analysis to machine learning implementations.
 I am passionate about using data to solve real-world problems and continuously expanding my knowledge in the fields of Data Science and Data Analytics.

 ## Skills